-- Have at least three of the following conditions: Chronic Heart Failure (CHF), Diabetes, Dyslipidemia, Hypertension, and Osteoporosis - Take at least seven Part D prescription drugs from select classes; and - Are likely to incur annual costs for covered drugs greater than or equal to \$4,044
+- Have at least three of the following conditions: Chronic Heart Failure (CHF), Diabetes, Dyslipidemia, Hypertension, and Osteoporosis - Take at least seven Part D prescription drugs from select classes; and

-Eligible customers are automatically enrolled into the program and sent a welcome letter encouraging each customer to call to complete their Comprehensive Medication Review (CMR) before their annual wellness visit with their primary care provider, so the customer can take their medication list to the appointment.
+• Are likely to incur annual costs for covered drugs greater than or equal to \$4,255 Eligible customers are automatically enrolled into the program and sent a welcome letter encouraging each customer to call to complete their Comprehensive Medication Review (CMR) before their annual wellness visit with their primary care provider, so the customer can take their medication list to the appointment.
 A comprehensive medication review is a personal review of prescriptions, OTC medications, herbal therapies, and dietary supplements with a clinical pharmacist.
 After the completion of the CMR, any potential drug therapy problems (DTPs) that were identified are sent to the prescribing provider and/or primary care provider by mail or fax.
 Along with DTPs, the provider also receives an updated list of the customer's medication history through the previous 4 months.
 Also, an individualized letter, which includes a personal medication record of all medications discussed and a medication action plan, is mailed to the customer.
-If the customer has any questions or comments about the medication action plan, a phone number is provided for follow up.
+If the customer has any questions or comments about the medication plan, a phone number is provided for follow up.
 In addition to the CMR, customers also receive targeted medication reviews (TMRs) quarterly.
 The TMRs are automatically generated and completed electronically to review for specific DTPs.
 If any DTPs are identified, a letter may be mailed or faxed to the prescribing provider and/or primary care provider.

 There is no additional cost for participation in the MTM program.
+MTM Program CMR completion rate is a Part D Star rating based off the percentage of customers who meet eligibility criteria for MTM program and who receive a CMR.
 Refer eligible customers to the MTM program at 1-800-625-9432 to complete their annual CMR.